fraterrisus/walkthroughs/aethus/items.md

 *Where:* [Fished](#fishing-lure) out of the Lost World swamps (specifically the ones surrounding **Lambda**), or occasionally from prospecting a [Swamp Geode](#swamp-geode).

 You need 3x of these to fulfill one of Trudy's fetch quests.
-Otherwise they can be sold, or the game recommends you arrange a display of bones in your Outpost.
+Otherwise they can be sold ($1500), or the game recommends you arrange a display of bones in your Outpost.

 {% endaethusitem %}
 {% aethusitem 'Ancient Parts', 'Ancient Jaw' %}